goenning/goenning/_posts/2017/2017-02-04-your-very-first-web-app-go.md

 The interesting part is that you can navigate to **any** page on this address and you will still see this very same message, even though our handler matcher is just `/`.

-This might seem awkward to some, but it's just how Go's default Mux works.
+This might seem awkward to some, but it's just how Go's default router works.
 You can get some more information about it on [official docs page](https://golang.org/src/net/http/server.go?s=57308:57433#L1890).

-If you don't want this behavior you can easily create your own Mux or use any open source alternatives, there are dozens of them.
+If you don't want this behavior you can easily create your own router or use any open source alternatives, there are dozens of them.
 We'll take a look at one of them in the near future.

 ### Let's just recap what we've learned so far:

 1. `http` is a standard Go library that can be used to create both HTTP servers and clients.
 2. We don't need any additional web container to host a web application written using Go.
-3. Go's default Mux is easy to use, but has some drawbacks.
+3. Go's default router is easy to use, but has some drawbacks.

 That's all for today folks.
-Looking forward for the next post where we'll introduce a custom mux, mocked data and some front end stuff to make our page more user friendly.
+Looking forward for the next post where we'll introduce vendoring, custom router, mocked data and some templates.

 If you have any questions or suggestions, please drop me a comment.